ligma-code/ROM-Gallery/README.md

 ### Scheduled task
 If you have a dedicated PC on which to run the script, you can invoke it automatically on login with a scheduled task for a fully hands-off experience.
 See this guide for details on running PowerShell scripts via Task Scheduler: [How to Automate PowerShell Scripts with Task Scheduler](https://blog.netwrix.com/how-to-automate-powershell-scripts-with-task-scheduler)

+## How does it work?
+The script is quite basic in its core function.
+It builds a playlist of ROM files, then cycles through the ROMs by running a couple of commands on the RetroArch command-line interface and network command interface.
+RetroArch does not provide any command-line options to switch ROM or core while it's already running, so the script starts and quits RetroArch for each ROM.

+RetroArch commands that the script invokes:

+Start:  `retroarch.exe -L <core DLL> <path to ROM> -F`

+Quit:   `retroarch.exe --command QUIT`

+The QUIT network command allows the script to close RetroArch gracefully instead of just terminating the process.
+Note that network commands are disabled by default and must be enabled in the RetroArch configuration file.
+The script will force-terminate RetroArch if the QUIT command doesn't succeed.

 ## Troubleshooting
 ### How do I stop the script while it's running?